raspberrypilearning/boat-race/en/step_1.md

   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/63957956/?autostart=false" frameborder="0"></iframe>
 </div>

 Click the green flag to start the game.
-Move the mouse to navigate the boat through the obstacles to reach the island.
+Move the mouse to navigate the boat around the obstacles to reach the island.

 #### What you will learn